 However, our economic goals are greater than just one month.
 Each year, a delegation from Memphis in May International Festival travels to Washington, DC to visit various embassies and meet foreign diplomats as part of the process to determine the next honored country.
 Festival representatives, chamber members, and civic leaders will then travel overseas to the honored country, working to open doors and form partnerships between the business and government leaders of Memphis and the corporations and governments of that nation.
 This action leads to more jobs and increased investment on both sides of the partnership, and along the way, another part of the world learns more about Memphis, while Memphians are exposed to a little more of the world.

-We hope you enjoy our civic celebration this year; from the Beale Street Music Festival and World Championship Barbecue Cooking Contest, to the cultural events showcasing our honored country, Colombia, to the Great American River Run and 901Fest.
+We hope you enjoy our civic celebration this year; from the Beale Street Music Festival and World Championship Barbecue Cooking Contest, to the events showcasing our honored salute of Memphis, to the Great American River Run and Celebrate Memphis.

 On behalf of the Board of Directors, staff, and community volunteers, thank you for your support of Memphis in May.
 We look forward to seeing you!